-In this dramatic monologue, HOUSTON talks to a woman about the wrong doing done to him in his young past.
+In this dramatic monologue, HOUSTON talks to a woman about the wrong doing done to him in his young past and how he feels about it nowadays.

 HOUSTON: I can’t do it.
 I’ve thought about it, for quite some time and I won’t do it.
 Not because it isn’t in my heart to do it, you see?
 But because I never appreciated the wrongs that were done to me throughout those vital years.
 Now you expect me to show up like everything’s alright?
 I’m sorry, but I can’t and I won’t because what was done to me early on should never have happened…I should have been handled differently because I was a different case and he knew it…I was kept there, captive, like some kind of guinea pig, some kind of experiment, rather than set free to fly.